The Hellcat Spangled Shalalala: Release

-The B-side "Little Illusion Machine (Wirral Riddler)" was made available for streaming the on 8 August.

-On 8 August 2011, most of the stock of the single was destroyed in the fire at the PIAS Entertainment Group's warehouse during the 2011 London Riots, severely hindering the single's retail release.
+The B-side "Little Illusion Machine (Wirral Riddler)" was made available for streaming on the 8th of August.
+That same day, most of the stock of the single was destroyed in the fire at the PIAS Entertainment Group's warehouse during the 2011 London Riots, severely hindering the single's retail release.
 The limited amount of remaining inventory was released exclusively on the band's website.